brimdata/zync/design.md

-Likewise, `seqno` and the `kafka.offset` can be used to provide transactionally consistent synchronization between Kafka and the "raw" pool, where the system is robust to restarts and interruptions by simply coming up and finding the largest `kafka.offset` for each topic, e.g., using this Zed query
+Likewise, `seqno` and the `kafka.offset` can be used to provide transactionally consistent synchronization between Kafka and the "raw" pool, where the system is robust to restarts and interruptions by simply coming up and finding the largest `kafka.offset` for each topic, e.g., by using this Zed query.
 ```
 LakeOffset:=max(seqno),KafkaOffset:=max(kafka.offset) by kafka.topic
 ```
-This query can be made efficient by scanning only beyond the largest offset containing no unprocessed (or unexpired) records from the "staging pool" (as explained below).
+This query can be made efficient by scanning only beyond the largest offset containing no unprocessed (or unexpired) records from the "staging" pool (as explained below).
 We call this the _cursor_, which we can use to find the relevant offsets more efficiently as follows:
 ```
 seqno > $cursor | LakeOffset:=max(seqno),KafkaOffset:=max(kafka.offset) by kafka.topic